 To take notes effectively, you need to have a note-taking system that works for you.
 Having well organised notes will make them easier to understand and study from.

 Develop a system and stick to it.
 Set out your notes so that you have a consistent, familiar format each time.

-- At the start of semester, decide whether you will handwrite or type your notes.
+- At the start of term, decide whether you will hand write or type your notes.

 - Make sure your notes are clearly labelled.
-Before each lecture or tute, write the date, topic and lecture/ week number at the top of each page.
+Before each lecture or tutorial, write the date, topic and lecture/week number at the top of each page.
 Number each page.